NutcoinOrg/nuts/README.md

 ### Usage

+**EDIT: You can use our friendly GUI to (un)wrap your NUTS NFTs, now available here: [nuts.family/en/#wrap](https://nuts.family/en/#wrap) or here: [app-nuts-family.netlify.app/#/wrap](https://app-nuts-family.netlify.app/#/wrap)**

-**WARNING: No friendly GUI available yet to (un)wrap your NUTS NFTs.
-The following instructions are unsafe as they do not perform safety checks on the inputs you will provide to the Smart Contract and might cause a loss of assets.
-Recommended for advanced devs knowing what they are doing.**
+**WARNING: The following manual instructions are unsafe as they do not perform safety checks on the inputs you will provide to the Smart Contract and might cause a loss of assets.
+Recommended for advanced devs knowing what they are doing.
+(If you're a beginner, please use the GUI link provided above)**

 There are several ways to (un)wrap your NUTS with this contract (using web3/ethers scripts, etc).
 The following instructions represent just an example using Etherscan as a Web3 provider to interact with Nuts404.sol smart contract: